Is there anything better than tucking into a plate of your favorite ribs slathered in BBQ sauce?

 How To Cook Country Style Pork Ribs

-Country-style pork ribs are not actually ribs These need to be slowly cooked.
+Country-style pork ribs are not ribs.
+These need to be slowly cooked.
 I recommend you cook these ribs is over a fire for the best flavor.
-However, you can use a gas or charcoal grill to get the job done if you prefer.
+However, you can use a gas or charcoal grill to do the job if you prefer.

-Country-style pork ribs go well with cider vinegar or any of your favorite vinegar-based BBQ sauces.
+Country-style pork ribs go well with cider vinegar or your favorite vinegar-based BBQ sauces.

 You can season them with salt and pepper but I would avoid too much additional flavor.